Telephone Equipment Manufacturing | 1917

 |Platform Free Trial||N/A|

 For 10DLC Brands sending less than 6,000 total SMS segments or MMS messages per day, there is a Low Volume Mixed use case available for a lower monthly fee.
 This campaign type supports multiple use cases, but is capped at the lowest message throughput available through 10DLC regardless of Trust Score.

 As mentioned above, each vetted 10DLC Brand receives a Trust Score from 0-100, a numerical representation of your brand’s reputation.
 The Trust Score determines each Brand’s peak message delivery speed as well as the max daily message volume they can send over certain mobile carriers.

 Please note that calculating throughput is different for SMS and MMS for both Delivery Speed and Daily Message Volume.
 With SMS, messages are counted by segment, meaning longer messages impact your delivery speed and max volume.
 Since message segments do not apply to MMS, only each unique MMS message is counted.

 The three major mobile carriers in the U.S. each cap the Message per Second (MPS) throughput for 10DLC brands according to their Trust Score.
 The table below shows the available MPS by Trust Score.

 |Trust Score||Total MPS||Verizon MPS||AT&T MPS||T-Mobile MPS|

 T-Mobile enforces a daily cap on message volume over 10DLC routes according to each Brand’s Trust Score.
-This limit applies to all messages sent by a Brand regardless of campaign use case or messaging platform.
-For example, consider a brand registered on both Voxology and a second, third-party, CPaaS, with separate use case types on each platform.
-Messages sent on each campaign and platform will both count toward the total daily maximum on T-Mobile.
+This limit applies to all messages sent by a Brand regardless of the campaign use case.
+For example, consider a brand with three separate campaign use cases.
+Messages sent on all three campaigns will count toward the daily maximum on T-Mobile.

 |Trust Score||T-Mobile Daily Maximum per Brand|